Ilkka Kuusisto: Works

 Kuusisto's compositions covers a broad range of genres, including opera, stage and film music, jazz and choral works.
-He was one of Finland's most prolific composers of operas, from humourous works to grand opera, including musicals for children.
+He was one of Finland's most prolific composers of operas, from humorous works to grand opera, including musicals for children.
 The first of his 18 operas was Moominooppera in 1974.
 Tove Jansson, who had created the Moomins characters, wrote the libretto and designed the costumes.
 He composed children's songs for the work.
 His music remained tonal, with exceptions as "spices".
 He also worked as arranger.

 Kuusisto's Divertimento for strings was recorded by the Tapiola Youth Strings conducted by Heikki Pekkarinen, combined with works by other Finnish composers, in 2005.
 His Symphony No. 1 was recorded in 2010, combined with the Concertino improvvisando for violin and small orchestra and the cantata Kun talo alkaa soida, with his son Pekka Kuusisto and baritone Jorma Hynninen as soloists and the Lahti Symphony Orchestra, conducted by his son Jaakko Kuusisto.
 The composer said that he composed the symphony in "a state of summer enchantment".
 The cantata, composed in 1982, sets text from the Bible, the Kalevala poem and by Schopenhauer.